Man suffers life-threatening injuries in Five Points crash, police say

-JACKSONVILLE, Fla., - A man suffered life threatening-injuries in a crash early Saturday morning, according to the Jacksonville Sheriff's Office.
+JACKSONVILLE, Fla. - A man suffered life-threatening injuries when his car left the road and overturned in Riverside early Saturday morning, according to the Jacksonville Sheriff's Office.

 At 2:23 a.m., officers responded to a crash at the intersection of College Street and Margaret Street in Five Points.
-Police found a car flipped over on the side of College Street.
-The Jacksonville Fire and Rescue Department removed a man from the car, he was the only one inside.
-JFRD then took him to a local hospital with life-threatening injuries.
+Police found the car flipped over on the side of College Street.
+Jacksonville Fire and Rescue Department removed a man from the car and took him to a local hospital.
+He was the only person in the car.

 Copyright 2019 by WJXT News4Jax - All rights reserved.